dlt-hub/dlt-init-openapi/README.md

    ○ evolution_chain_read /api/v2/evolution-chain/{id}/
 ```

-3. Pick your endpoints and press **ENTER** to generate pipeline.
+3. Pick your endpoints and press **ENTER** to generate a pipeline.
 Now you are ready to load data.

 4. Enter the `pokemon-pipeline` folder and execute the `pipeline.py` script.
-This will load your endpoints to local `duckdb`.
+This will load your endpoints into local `duckdb`.
 Below we use `enlighten` to show some fancy progress bars:
 ```console
 $ cd pokemon-pipeline
 $ PROGRESS=enlighten python pipeline.py